dylan-lang/opendylan/documentation/library-reference/source/language-extensions/numbers.rst

 .. generic-function:: <
    :open:

-   Returns #t if its first argument is less than its second argument.
+   Returns :drm:`#t` if its first argument is less than its second argument.

    :signature: < *object1* *object2* => *boolean*